Automatic mutual recognition

 Applying for a licence or accreditation under the Mutual Recognition Act

-A person wishing to apply for a NSW radiation user licence under the Mutual Recognition Act must submit the following items to the EPA:
+To apply for NSW radiation user licence under the Mutual Recognition Act you must supply

-- a certified copy of their current registration/licence gained in another Australian state or territory or New Zealand
+- a certified copy of your current registration/licence gained in another Australian state or territory or New Zealand

 - the applicable user licence application fee.